DataDog/integrations-core/openai/README.md

 ## Overview

-Get cost estimation, prompt and completion sampling, error tracking, performance metrics and more of [OpenAI][1] Python library requests using Datadog metrics, APM and logs.
+Get cost estimation, prompt and completion sampling, error tracking, performance metrics, and more out of [OpenAI][1] Python library requests using Datadog metrics, APM, and logs.

 ## Setup

 ### Installation

-1. Enable APM and Statsd in your Datadog Agent.
-For example in Docker:
+1. Enable APM and StatsD in your Datadog Agent.
+For example, in Docker:

 ```
 docker run -d --cgroupns host \